Mariapaulachh/graph-based-string-art/data/README.md

 For each image, the number of pins and lines must be adjusted.
-The following values are recommended for the provided images.
+The following values are recommended for the provided images:

 crazyeinstein.jpeg / flower.jpeg